ValeriaERodriguez/ValeriaERodriguez/README.md

 # 👋 Hi , my name is Valeria Rodriguez

 :iphone:	I am interested in mobile development.
-I am self-taught in swift and kotlin.
+I am self-taught in swift, kotlin and python.
 Also, I have some front-end knowledge.
 I'm from Argentina.

  🌎 I like to learnt lenguages. 🎸 I love play guitar and listen music.
 </div>